Your Complete Guide to Cystitis

 How do you treat cystitis?

-If you visit your GP due to a case of cystitis, you’ll most likely be given antibiotics to treat the infection.
+If you visit your GP due to a case of cystitis, you’ll most likely be given cystitis treatment to cure the infection.
 If you’re treating the condition at home, you’re advised to take paracetamol or ibuprofen, stay hydrated, use a hot water bottle and avoid sexual intercourse until your symptoms clear.

 Medication such as trimethoprim is effective for clearing cystitis and other UTIs, as it helps kill off the bacteria causing the infection.
 This is available from Express Pharmacy as a short course medication of twice a day for three days.